Bigyajeet/photography_website/README.md

-# photography_website
-miniproject related css and html (revising the concepts and implementating on )
 # Responsive Sidebar Menu

 This project features a responsive sidebar menu implemented using **HTML** and **CSS**, with **Font Awesome** for icons.
 It's designed to be a clean and functional navigation component that you can easily integrate into your web projects.